MomoWZ/CitiBike-Challenge/README.md

 ## Limitation
 <img src="/image/cleaned_csv.png" height="250" width="600" />
-Because of the sizes of csv file and tableau workbook are too large, I am not able to upload them into the repository from local.
+Because of the file size of the csv and tableau workbook are too large, I am not able to upload them into the repository from local.

 ## Tableau Story
 [Story](https://public.tableau.com/app/profile/wei.zhang2701/viz/CitiBikeChallenge-Storytelling/CitiBikeStory?publish=yes)